sophiakv/sophiakv.github.io/_pages/about.md

   - /about.html
 ---

-### *This website is new and I will update it soon!
+### *This website is new and I'll update it soon!
 You won't find any content in the other tabs yet.*

 Hi!
 I'm an AeroAstro PhD candidate and NSF Graduate Fellow in [STAR Lab](https://starlab.mit.edu/) at MIT.
 In short, my research interests include near-Earth asteroid detection, space-based telescopes, small satellites, and exoplanets.